airbus-seclab/c-compiler-security/clang_compilation.md

 ### Warnings

-While Clang thankfully provides a `-Weverything` option which enables *all* warnings, it is [strongly](https://quuxplusone.github.io/blog/2018/12/06/dont-use-weverything/) recommende by Clang developpers *not* to use it in production...
+While Clang thankfully provides a `-Weverything` option which enables *all* warnings, it is [strongly](https://quuxplusone.github.io/blog/2018/12/06/dont-use-weverything/) recommended by Clang developpers *not* to use it in production...

 However, they (and I) recommend using `-Weverything` to identify warnings which are relevant for your code base and then selectively add them to your standard